firzgard/UWOT/README.md

 - [Tech Art Aid - UE4: Stealth Invisibility Effect (With Distortion)](https://youtu.be/9ZawosRVZrs)
 - [UnrealCG - Disintegration Effect- UE4 Material Function Tutorial](https://youtu.be/gldIJGqlWf0)

+## Tank gun ballistics and animation:

+**Tl;dr:** Take a look at my TankMainWeaponComponet class

+My tank gun implementation is a spin-off from Ben Tristem's.
+The principle is simple: we raycast from the crosshair on screen to find the location we are looking at, then use UE4's **SuggestProjectileVelocity**, using the barrel's location as start point, to get the dirrection where we should align the gun to.
+After that, we rotate the turret and elevate the barrel so that the barrel can align to the suggested direction as closely as possible.
+Do these steps every frame, with the turret's rotation speed and barrel's elevation speed limited, and we have a complete working tank gun system.

+**TODO: Add demo gif**

+Usually, at certain turret's angle, the tank cannot depress its gun fully.
+For example, the Soviet T-54 tank has -6 degree standard depression, but can only depress its gun -2 degree while aiming behind.
+I use a curve to constraint the depression of the barrel at each turret's angle.

+**TODO: Add demo gif**

 ## Spotting mechanism:

 My spotting mechanism is based off of [WOT's one](http://wiki.wargaming.net/en/Battle_Mechanics#Spotting_Mechanics).